Swamp Thing: What Friends Are For, Chapter 2: Strange But Not a Stranger

 Return to chapter list

 Nearby, her friend Chester Williams rose from his seat in curiosity.
 “Who’s at the door, Abby?” he inquired, peering over his Ben Franklin spectacles.
-The middle-aged man with long red hair and a mustache was clad in a colorful tie-dyed T-shirt with a peace symbol emblazoned upon it.
+The middle-aged man with long, graying red hair and a mustache was clad in a colorful tie-dyed T-shirt with a peace symbol emblazoned upon it.

-Before he could even finish his introduction, Abby interrupted him, her voice filled with recognition.
+Before he could even finish his introduction, Abby interrupted him.
 “Adam Strange!” she exclaimed.
 Her eyes widened as she remembered their all-too-brief encounter at Grimoire Academy.
-“You’re the man I met on Grimoire Island, the one who disappeared before you could tell me anything about Alec!” (*)
+“You’re the man I met on Grimoire Island, but you disappeared before you could tell me anything about Alec!” (*)

 [(*) Editor’s note: See The Books of Magic: Ride a Black Horse.]